Update: ‘A Ford F-100 or F-200?’ section added.

 Ford will likely introduce a new distribution model by the time it launches the next-gen 2025 electric truck.
 At the Bernstein 38th Annual Strategic Decisions Conference, Farley Jr. said that the company’s current distribution model is USD 2,000/unit more expensive than Tesla.
 It’s possible that the company looking at a direct sales channel for its next-gen EVs, and may also stop public advertisements to save cost.

 Ford is bullish on electrification in its North American and European markets and is planning a massive xEV onslaught.
 The company plans to invest more than USD 30 billion in electrification.
 It expects 50% of global vehicle sales to be derived from pure electric models by 2030.
 The Blue Oval will launch multiple EVs from Ford and Lincoln brands this decade, including a Bronco EV, Explorer EV, Ranger EV, an MEB platform-based compact electric SUV, and Aviator EV.

 We will keep updating this story as more details emerge.

-What is the expected price of the 2025 Ford F-150 Lightning?
+What is the expected price of the Ford T3 electric truck?

 Featured Image – 2022 Ford Ranger’s headlight courtesy of Ford